Shannon-Goddard/Goddard_Shannon_surfs_up/README.md

 ## Summary
 We used Jupyter Notebook for our precipitation and station analysis [climate_analysis.ipynb](/climate_analysis.ipynb)

-We, also, used VS Code in this module to create our Flask application., we displayed our results in a webpage [app.py](/app.py)
+We, also, used VS Code in this module to create our Flask application [app.py](/app.py).
+We displayed our results in a webpage
 ![app](/pics/app.png)

 ## Challenge Overview